Cook House

 Cook House in Oxford, Mississippi by Mockbee Coker, 1991

 The Cook House is indicative of the Mississippi firm Mockbee Coker's integration of local vernacular building forms with a personal vision of architecture.
 The house, actually three structures connected by bridges, relates to the trailer houses, prevalent in the rural South, and their additions.
-In response to the isolated nature of the rural environment, these trailers change over time as pieces (porches, decks, awnings) are added to the original trailer.
-Over the course of their lives the trailers become a unique personal expression of the owner's lives.
-Similarly the Cook House is an expression of the families lives and beliefs.
+In response to the isolated nature of the rural environment, these trailers would change over time as pieces (porches, decks, awnings) were added to the original trailer.
+Over the course of their lives, the trailers would become a unique personal expression of the owner's lives.
+Similarly the Cook House is an expression of the family's lives and beliefs.

 Situated on a ridge on the Cook's 340-acre farm, the house is a concrete-block volume with wood-frame interior and an open-ended metal roof that gives the house its character.
 Oriented east-west the house's north face has extensive glazing, allowing northern light to penetrate the house, while the southern exposure is solid, with a few strategic openings.
 The south face also has a "lean to" extension, made of chain-link fencing, to contain the animals that are considered part of the family.